vamshi0129/Movie-recommendation-project-SQL/README.md

 ### Top Rated Movies

-Identifies movies with the highest average ratings based on user feedback.
+This feature identifies movies with the highest average ratings based on user feedback.

 ### Popular Genres

-Determines which genres are most frequently watched by users.
+This feature finds the genres that users watch most often.

 ### Movie Recommendations

-Suggests movies to users based on similarities in viewing behavior with other users.
+This feature suggests movies to users based on similar viewing habits with other users.

 ### User Behavior Analysis

-Analyzes how actively users engage with the platform by counting watched movies.
+This feature looks at how actively users engage with the platform by counting the number of watched movies.

 ### Trending Movies

-Finds movies that have been watched most frequently in the recent period (last 30 days).
+This feature discovers which movies have been watched the most in the last 30 days.

 ---

 ## Key Concepts Used

-* SQL Joins
+* SQL Joins (INNER JOIN, LEFT JOIN)
 * Aggregation Functions (AVG, COUNT)
 * Subqueries
 * Date Functions